Search features

 Laura H. Gershman Email Email More info More Info

 MUSI 180.
 PRIVATE OBOE/ENGLISH HORN LESSON.
 This course consists of one full hour for two credits of individual instruction on the oboe or English horn.
 The student will become familiar with fingerings, embouchure, reed making and literature.
-Semester course, two hours.
+Two hours.

 a section of the OBOE/ENGLISH HORN LES (1 HR) course in Music - MUSI